 If you are new to the NYC public schools (moving to NYC or switching from a NYC private school) please read this page before you continue!

 Application Process UPDATE 12/2/2013: The information below pertained to the fall 2013 admissions process.
 We have left it here so you can understand how the process works.The Department of Education will released its criteria, timeline and application for 4th and 5th grade admissions for fall 2014 in August, 2014.
 The information and links below will be updated at that time.

 Each summer, after the scores for the NYS ELA and Math tests are released, the DOE posts the eligibility criteria and application for that coming school year on the DOE website.
 In other words, the entire process takes place as your child begins school in the grade to which you are applying - you are NOT applying a year in advance.

-Placements: The DOE will place any qualified siblings of current students in that school first.
-Eligible non-sibling applicants will be placed by lottery.
-The DOE will mail placement notifications in late September.
-To be clear, your child will begin the school year at their current school, and if he or she is offered a seat in a G&T classroom and you decide to accept that seat, he or she will have to move to the new classroom/school in late September or early October.
+Placements: For Citywide programs, the DOE will place eligible siblings first, followed by eligible applicants by random lottery.
+For district programs, eligible siblings will be placed first, followed by eligible applicants with district priority by random lottery.
+If seats remain after those with district priority have been accommodated, offers to applicants without district priority will be assigned by random lottery.
+Families will be notified by mail regarding the outcome of the application in early October.
+To be clear, your child will begin the school year at their current school, and if he or she is offered a seat in a G&T classroom and you decide to accept that seat, he or she will have to move to the new classroom/school in early October.

 Transportation is available to students in accordance with the eligibility guidelines of the Office of Pupil Transportation (OPT) (see: Transportation to The Anderson School).